1992 Phoenix Cardinals season

 The 1992 Phoenix Cardinals season was the 73rd season the team was in the National Football League (NFL).
 The team matched their previous output of 4–12.
 The Cardinals failed to qualify to the playoffs for the tenth straight season.

 Two of the Cardinals’ victories came at the expense of playoff-bound teams.
 Phoenix defeated the defending Super Bowl champion Redskins in week five, and in week nine, the Cards toppled the 49ers, who finished the regular season with the NFL’s best record of 14–2.

 Offseason

-NFL Draft
+NFL draft

+The Cardinals selected the following players in the 1992 NFL draft.